 Knots of Hope Brings Creativity to the Bedside

-Priscilla Suzal-Wright is a great asset to the volunteer program at Miami Children’s Hospital.
-Priscilla has volunteered in the MCH playroom since October 2008 and has completed over 200 hours.
+Priscilla Suzal-Wright is a great asset to the volunteer program at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+Priscilla has volunteered in the NCH playroom since October 2008 and has completed over 200 hours.
 Priscilla brought a new program to the hospital called Knots of Hope.
 The Knots of Hope program provides our patients the opportunity to create their own personal bead jewelry.
 Knots of Hope provides the volunteers the materials needed to run this program.
 Priscilla has been instrumental in building and maintaining this program and has recruited her friends to make the commitment.
 It began with monthly playroom visits and now Knots of Hope is offered weekly as part of the Bedside Buddies program.
 The Bedside Buddies is a program for patients who are unable to leave their rooms.
 Priscilla has brought and continues to bring smiles and distract patients with this wonderful program.

 Venezuelan artist, Carlos Pereira, has been teaching art and conceiving his celebrated commissioned murals, as well as creating original art works on canvas, ceramics, wood, paper and other media for over 15 years.
-MCH is proud of the colorful murals that he has created throughout the hospital.
-Carlos decided to become a volunteer with the MCH Art Classes Project when he realized that he could expand the benefits of art to patients and their families, in a more personal and dynamic way.
+NCH is proud of the colorful murals that he has created throughout the hospital.
+Carlos decided to become a volunteer with the NCH Art Classes Project when he realized that he could expand the benefits of art to patients and their families, in a more personal and dynamic way.
 “I believe artistic expression can help to improve the quality of life, self-empowerment, relaxation, and best of all, to receive the gift of a happy moment,” said Carlos.
 “I have been drawing and painting since an early age; my vocation became very clear after trying many other activities and hobbies.
-Creating and painting for Miami Children’s Hospital offers me the opportunity to re-connect with my inner child in a powerful way.
+Creating and painting for Nicklaus Children's Hospital, formerly Miami Children's Hospital, offers me the opportunity to re-connect with my inner child in a powerful way.
 Executing these art projects in front of so many people, especially children, allows me to receive instant feedback, verifying once again the fantastic power of art in our lives.”
 “We are delighted to have Carlos participating in our volunteer program, and sharing his love of art with our patients,” stated Lynn Heyman, Director of Community and Volunteer Resources

 Naila Phillips is a Bedside Buddy volunteer.
 Originally from St. Lucia, Naila has been in Miami for the past nine years.
 She has two younger sisters and has been a counselor for summer camps.
-A friend recommended MCH to Naila as a great volunteer opportunity, knowing how much she loved being with children.
+A friend recommended NCH to Naila as a great volunteer opportunity, knowing how much she loved being with children.

 “I love volunteering because the children may be in a bad mood when I first visit them, but then they start to smile and don’t want me to leave,” comments Naila.
 She feels very needed and finds the staff and parents very grateful for her Bedside Buddy visits.